dse/gridation/README.md

 # Gridation

 It's ZURB Foundation but *only* the Grid stuff.
+As in, I literally took ZURB Foundation's CSS and removed everything that wasn't related to the Grid.

-Because you might think ZURB Foundation's custom download tool would allow you to only select Grid, but you get a bunch of style resets, custom form styles, and animation related things along with it.
+Because you might think ZURB Foundation's custom download tool (or Foundation Essentials) would allow you to only select Grid, but you get a bunch of style resets, custom form styles, and animation related things along with it.

 ## Why did I make this?